reduxjs/react-redux/docs/api/hooks.md

 > **Note**: The hook APIs listed in this page are **still experimental and in alpha!** We encourage you to try them out in your applications and give feedback, but be aware that they may be changed before a final release, including potential renaming or removal.

+This page reflects the latest alpha, which is currently **v7.1.0-alpha.3**.

 ## Using Hooks in a React Redux App

 As with `connect()`, you should start by wrapping your entire application in a `<Provider>` component to make the store available throughout the component tree: